-The rumours of Adolf Hitler's Jewish ancestry (Frankenberger of Graz in Austria) centre on the paternity of his father,
+The rumours of Adolf Hitler's Jewish ancestry centre on the paternity of his father,

 that Hitler's paternal grandfather was Jewish first appeared in Paris before the Second World War.

 Hitler's nephew William* had tried to borrow money from him to finance his gambling habit and had been rejected.

 *British son of Hitler's half-brother Alois: William Patrick Hitler (1911-1987) who lived in Germany from 20 October 1933 to late 1937, and from March 1938 to 1 February 1939.

-On March 6, 1944, he was inducted into the US Navy.
+On March 6, 1944, he was inducted into the United States Navy.

-Understandably, after WW2 William changed his last name to Stuart-Houston.
+But understandably, after WW2 William changed his last name to Stuart-Houston.

-the story was now in the public domain, Hitler's SS instituted an investigation of these rumours and declared them to be false and without any foundation whatsoever (as was really to be expected at that time).
+the story was now in the public domain, Hitler's SS (Schutzstaffel/Protection Squadron) instituted an investigation of these rumours and declared them to be false and without any foundation whatsoever (as was really to be expected at that time).

-from the freedom extended to all Jews by Austrian Emperor Joseph II's Edict of Toleration (January 1782), in the
+apart from the freedom extended to all Jews by Austrian Emperor Joseph II's Edict of Toleration (January 1782), in the

-addition, one should also remember that, even before the Emperor's 1782 Edict, it was often in the interest of leaders not to apply anti-Semitic restrictions to more affluent Jews, and evidence indicates that the Leopold Frankenberger affluence would have applied here.
+In addition, one should also remember that, even before the Emperor's 1782 Edict, it was often in the interest of leaders not to apply anti-Semitic restrictions to more affluent Jews, and evidence indicates that the Leopold Frankenberger affluence would have applied here.

 the circumstantial evidences still remain, and no more probable explanation has yet been forthcoming to explain the true paternity of Hitler's father and its actual circumstance,

 In Graz, the sewing-maid of the Frankenberger family, Maria Schickelgruber, falls pregnant and is sent back to her village of Strones near Dollersheim.

-June 7, Alois (Adolf Hitler's future father) is born illegitimately of the 42-year-old Maria Schickelgruber, most probably from the 19-year-old heir of the Jewish Frankenberger family of Graz.
+June 7:, Alois (Adolf Hitler's future father) is born illegitimately of the 42-year-old Maria Schickelgruber, most probably from the 19-year-old heir of the Jewish Frankenberger family of Graz.

 Alois' entry in the parish baptismal register leaves the name of his father blank.

-When Alois is five-years-old, Maria Schickelgruber (47) marries a widower from the 20-kilometres-distant village of Spital, the fifty-year-old unemployed miller Johann Georg Hiedler ['Hikler'].
+May 10: when Alois is five-years-old, Maria Schickelgruber (47) marries a widower from the 20-kilometres-distant village of Spital, the fifty-year-old unemployed miller Johann Georg Hiedler ['Hikler'].

 Alois' mother, Maria Schickelgruber-Hiedler dies at age 52.